olsigjecii/multithreaded_web_server/README.md

-# Final Project: Building a Multithreaded Web Server
+# Building a Multithreaded Web Server

 - Learn a bit about TCP and HTTP.
 - Listen for TCP connections on a socket.